 Implant.
 A capsule containing the synthetic hormone etonogestrel is implanted under the skin in the upper arm of a woman.
 This continuously prevents the ovaries from releasing an egg for up to 3 years.
 A local anesthetic is needed for insertion and removal of this type of birth control.

 Injection.
 A progesterone-like drug given by injection to prevent pregnancy by stopping ovulation.
 The effects last for about 3 months and another injection must be given to continue birth control effectiveness.

 Patch.
 This is a skin patch worn on the body that releases the hormones estrogen and progestin into the bloodstream.
 It is most effective in women who weigh less than 198 pounds.

 Diaphragm or cervical cap.
 A dome-shaped rubber cup with a flexible rim that is inserted through the vagina to cover the cervix.
-This type of birth control must be inserted prior to having sexual intercourse.
+This type of birth control must be inserted before having sex.

 Hormonal vaginal contraceptive ring.
 A ring that is placed inside the vagina around the cervix.
 The ring releases the hormones estrogen and progestin.

 Intrauterine device (IUD).
-Devices placed in the uterus through the cervix by a health care provider.
-The IUD works by thickening cervical mucus to make it difficult for sperm to enter the cervix.
+Devices placed in the uterus through the cervix by a healthcare provider.
+The IUD works by thickening cervical mucus to make it hard for sperm to enter the cervix.
 Or by preventing the fertilized egg from attaching to the wall of the uterus.
 IUDs containing hormones are also called intrauterine systems and must be replaced every 5 years, while copper IUDs can last up to 10 years.